 Please consider donating today to support our work to protect the osprey, or support us by becoming a member of the Scottish Wildlife Trust.

-This document was written by Emma Rawling, Perthshire Ranger, who has been working with ospreys in Scotland for more than six years, at a variety of sites.
+This document was written by Emma Rawling, the previous Perthshire Ranger, and updated by Charlotte Fleming, the current Ranger.
 Information herein is from a range of sources, but with very special thanks to: Roy Dennis of Highland Foundation for Wildlife, Diane Bennet of Tweed Valley Osprey Project and Valerie James.
 Thanks to all the volunteers who gave feedback and to all the bloggers and webcam viewers who got in touch with osprey questions.

 Still need to know something?
 Email us on email@example.com and we will try our best to help.